Meaning: To retaliate with a similar form of attack that has been used against you.

 This technique is called backfiring, and is typically utitlized to help control violent forest fires.
-The strategy is to intentionally set a fire in front of the oncoming primary fire in order to create a "roadblock" of sorts.
-By burning away the nearby timber, the primary fire will have nothing to fuel itself once it reaches that burnt out area, thus crippling the fire from advancing any further.
+The strategy, from what I understand, is to intentionally set a fire in front of the oncoming primary fire in order to create a "roadblock" of sorts.
+By burning away the nearby timber, the primary fire will have nothing left to fuel itself once it reaches that burnt out area, thus crippling the primary fire from advancing any further.

-This idiom is found in plenty of newspapers from the mid to late 19th century.
-One of them, for example, is The Rock County Recorder from the 1870s, where the expression is written within:
+This idiom goes back to at least the mid to late 19th century, as it's written in plenty of newspapers from that time.
+One of them, for example, is The Rock County Recorder from the 1870s, where it reads:

 "Some one has suggested that it might be proper to fight fire with fire on the prairies, but it would

 hardly answer to attempt this in an oil refinery."

 F-Letter Expressions |